-In this Q&A, she describes her journey and aesthetic as a South Carolina chef:
+In this Q&A conducted before she relocated to North Carolina, she describes her journey and aesthetic as a South Carolina chef:

 What first sparked your interest in a culinary career?